How to Reduce Your Carbohydrate Intake to Lose Body Fat

 - Tendency to develop type 2 diabetes.

 Increasing the amount of non-starchy vegetables you eat each day will help you to significantly reduce the desire to eat more carbohydrates than necessary.

-These foods contain high levels of dietary fiber and antioxidant compounds that, as well as improving digestion, also increase the metabolism and reduce your desire for more food.
+These foods contain high levels of dietary fiber and antioxidant compounds that, aside from improving digestion, also increase your metabolic rate and reduce your desire for more food.